 TIP: The pool stays open until 10PM!
 Most casino/resorts close their pools at 6PM because they want you inside gambling.

-We definitely like this hotel but would prefer to be closer to mid-strip where all the action is.
+We definitely like this hotel, we have stayed here more than four times over the years.
+Being towards the North end of the strip it is a little further away from all of the action is.
 If you’re looking for something quieter or have a family this might be the perfect place for you!

 Want to earn up to 60,000 bonus points for travel?
 We use our Chase Sapphire Preferred card to earn points for all of our travels and you can to.
 Sign up and you will get 60,000 bonus points after spending $4,000 in the first three months your account is open.

-This was our first time staying at this property and we really enjoyed it.
+This was our first time staying at the Elara By Hilton Grand Vacations – Center Strip property and we really enjoyed it.
 The location is ideal, mid-strip and connected to The Miracle Mile Mall and Planet Hollywood.
 Across the street is Aria Resort & Casino and The Cosmopolitan.
 Both fun places in their own right!
 There’s a ton of food options within a 5-10 minute walk and plenty of choices to try your luck gambling!

 The biggest perk of all is that it is attached to the Miracle Mile Mall which boasts some excellent inexpensive food options and great happy hours.

-We stayed in the same style of room as at the Hilton Grand Vacations on the Las Vegas Strip, a king suite, but this one was a bit bigger at 372 SF. ft. and the ceiling was higher which made it feel larger.
+Our room at Elara By Hilton Grand Vacations Club – Center Strip was in the same style of room as at the Hilton Grand Vacations Club on the Las Vegas Strip, a king suite, but this one was a bit bigger at 372 SF. ft. and the ceiling was higher which made it feel larger.

 TIP: Most casino/resorts only have a metered mini fridge and if you take something out of the fridge you’re charged automatically for it, even if you put it back.